by KYLE MIZOKAMI

 Another brace of YJ-83s streaks towards BRP Artemio Ricarde.
 Despite the roughly 60-mile distance, Halsey attempts to intervene, launching SM-6 surface to air missiles to knock down the Chinese missiles.
 But the distance is too much and Artemio Ricarde is struck.
 The damage is catastrophic.

 Fort Worth is hurt, with a bad fire and severe flooding.
-It’s defenseless at this range.
+She’s defenseless at this range.
 It’s time to leave.
 Fort Worth turns to race south at maximum speed, but it continues to be pummeled by Qinzhou’s 76-millimeter gun.
-Laser rangefinders, gun directing radar, 30-millimeter Bushmaster guns all knocked out…the damage reports keep coming in.
+Laser rangefinders, gun directing radar, 30-millimeter Bushmaster guns all knocked out … the damage reports keep coming in.

 Fort Worth is doomed.